Apple Vision Pro Specs and Screen Resolution: What You Need To Know

 Design and Practicality

-Apple has successfully balanced design and practicality in the Vision Pro.
-The headset incorporates tiny spatial audio speakers in the soft headband for an immersive audio experience.
+The headset also incorporates tiny spatial audio speakers in the soft headband for an immersive audio experience.
 The device also comes equipped with an external battery pack, similar to other augmented-reality headsets such as NReal’s glasses and Magic Leap’s headsets.
 Although battery life isn’t exactly its strong suit.

 This design choice does contribute to a lighter headset, thereby increasing wearability and comfort, despite the possibility of a slightly clunkier overall experience.